ProjectOpenCannibal/cotr-local_manifests/README.md

 <ul>
 <li>Only stable branch tags will be linked in these manifests.</li>
 <li>There is a known issue with the 2.1.x touch code on Galaxy S devices.
 The recovery functionality works properly but buttons and touch do not register; if building for a SGS device a reboot will be required to get out of the calibration routine before hard buttons respond.</li>
-<li>COTR3.0 is a preview, and shall be treated as such.
+<li>Carbon Recovery is a preview, and shall be treated as such.
 We claim no responsibility if your device causes World War III.</li>
 </li>

 <ul>